mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

     }
 ```

-`text` and `title` property values should be straightforward (when designing a Menu).
+`text` and `title` property values should be straightforward (when designing the new Options Panel).
 The `pushKeyParms` are the values needed when implementing `click` event handler (or equivalent), to submit the Command `Action` to the Application server.

 <br>